 Read the stories below and choose your favorite therapy horse to care for by clicking the "Yes, I want to sponsor a horse" link below the horses who still need sponsors.
 Our therapy horses and the chldren and families we serve are so thankful for your support!

 Meet the newest addition to the Spirit Reins herd, born on May 23, 2016 to our foster horse, Firefly.
 When we rescued his mom and sister from a kill pen last fall, we had no idea we would be welcoming a third member of the family so soon.
-This adorable baby is all legs and is still learning how to use them under the close supervision of mom.
-We're still looking for the perfect name for him.
-Make your gift to our Hay Days of Summer drive now through August 15th and you'll get the chance to vote on his new name.
+Like so many of the children we serve, Scout and his sister Buttercup unexpectedly lost their mom in August of 2016, only a few months after entering this world.
+Scout is now under the close supervision of his big sister and the Spirit Reins' staff, who are teaching him the skills he needs to grow big and strong.

 Joey started life as a wild mustang, roaming free and fending for himself.
 After being captured, he was rescued and brought home to Spirit Reins.
 Like many of the children who come to the ranch, Joey didn't trust others and had never been touched by humans.
 After working with a Spirit Reins client for over a year, he finally let him touch him.
 Although Joey is still learning to trust other humans, you'll now find Joey running, eating and playing with the rest of the herd.
 Joey's a perfect example of the mutual benefit Spirit Reins' therapy brings to families and horses.